 The Company acts as a lessor for one property accounted for as a finance lease.
-The lease which relates to the provision of healthcare services is included in the Solvency II balance sheet under Receivables (trade, not insurance) at a value equal to the present value of future lease payments £87m (2019: £90m).
+The lease which relates to the provision of healthcare services is included in the Solvency II balance sheet under Receivables (trade, not insurance) at a value equal to the present value of future lease payments £85m (2020: £87m).

-Additionally, the Company leases office buildings, vehicles, IT equipment and investment properties under noncancellable operating lease agreements.
-From 1 January 2019, following the implementation of the new IFRS lease standard, such leases are recognised in both the IFRS and Solvency II balance sheets under Property, plant & equipment held for own use with a corresponding lease liability under Payables (trade, not insurance).
+Additionally, the Company leases office buildings, vehicles, IT equipment and investment properties under non-cancellable operating lease agreements.
+Under IFRS 16, lease standard, such leases are recognised in both the IFRS and Solvency II balance sheets under Property, plant & equipment held for own use with a corresponding lease liability under Payables (trade, not insurance).
 There are no valuation differences recognised between IFRS and Solvency II in respect of these assets and liabilities.
 Lease arrangements where the Company acts as the lessee are disclosed in section A.4.